G. Ward Hubbs

-G. Ward Hubbs is a history professor, archivist, and author in the United States.
+G. Ward Hubbs is a professor emeritus, reference librarian, and archivist, who worked at Birmingham-Southern College.
 He wrote a book on Tuscaloosa's history to commemorate its bicentennial and authored the books Searching for Freedom after the Civil War: Klansman, Carpetbagger, Scalawag, and Freedman and Voices from Company D: Diaries by the Greensboro Guards, Fifth Alabama Infantry Regiment, Army of Northern Virginia.
 He has won several literary awards.
-Hubbs is a professor emeritus at Birmingham-Southern College.
 He is the editor of a book of humorous and "rowdy" tales from John Gorman Barr.

-He is a protege of George Rable.
+He was a protege of George Rable.